simplydreamy0/squchan-noodle-curse/README.md

 She's cute right ?
 Turns out she can use magic and transform your dick into a noodle.
 This bot is just a helper in her chat that will keep track of the active users and, whenever someone gifts a 5 subs bombs, according to her sound alert, will randomly pick up an active user and curse him !

+If you don't check her out [here](https://twitch.tv/squchan) right now she will come and eat your face.
+Who wouldn't want that right ? click, follow, like, sub, prime all of that at the same time.

 That's basically it.

 ## Starting the bot